 Ty Bryngwyn Llanelli Hospice Appeal fund is offering a painting of Three Cliffs Bay for a donation of £100.00 or more, all of which will go to the hospice.
 Three Cliffs Bay is a bay on the south coast of the Gower Peninsula in the City and County of Swansea, Wales, UK.
 The bay takes its name from the three sea cliffs that jut out into the bay (51° 34′ 31.67″ N, 4° 06′ 58.84″ W).
 Gower Peninsula was designated as the UK's first Area of Outstanding Natural Beauty in 1956.

-Donation received for the painting - many thanks to the donor.
+DONATION RECEIVED - many thanks to the donor.

 The original oil painting, by local artist of repute, John Wynne Hopkins, measures approx. 35 x 25 cm.